Romain Saïss: Beşiktaş

 On 14 June 2022, Saïss moved to Turkey, signing a two-year contract with Süper Lig club Beşiktaş.
 He made his debut on 6 August as the season began with a 1–0 home win over Kayserispor.

 Al Sadd

 On 24 July 2023, Saïss signed a two-year contract with Qatar Stars League club Al Sadd, for a reported fee of €2.5 million, which could rise to €2.8 million with add-ons.

-Al-Shabab (loan)

-On 5 September 2023, after making just 3 appearances for Al Sadd, the Qatari side sent Saïss on a season-long loan to Saudi Pro League club Al-Shabab.
+On 5 September 2023, after making three appearances for Al Sadd, he was sent on a season-long loan to Saudi Pro League club Al-Shabab.